thegrizzlylabs/geniusscan-sdk-demo/cordova-plugin-genius-scan-demo/README.md

 4. Set your own [Bundle ID](https://help.apple.com/xcode/mac/current/#/dev9b66ae7df) under Identity
 5. Enable [Automatic Signing](https://help.apple.com/xcode/mac/current/#/dev80cc24546) and select a Team you are a member of (personal or organization)
 6. Press _Build and run the current scheme_

-**Xcode 10**: [Cordova-ios is not fully compatible with Xcode 10 yet](https://github.com/apache/cordova-ios/issues/407).
-You may need to use `cordova run ios --buildFlag="-UseModernBuildSystem=0"` command to build the project properly.

 ## Licensing